tursodatabase/libsql/docs/HRANA_SPEC.md

 signed integers assigned by the client.

 The client can optimistically send follow-up requests on a stream before it receives the response to its `open_stream` request.
-If the server receives an request that refers to a stream that is not opened (presumably because the stream failed to open), it should respond with an error, but it should not close the connection.
+If the server receives a request that refers to a stream that failed to open, it should respond with an error, but it should not close the connection.

+Even if the `open_stream` request returns an error, the stream id is still considered as used, and the client cannot reuse it until it sends a `close_stream` request.

 The server can impose a reasonable limit to the number of streams opened at the same time.